propertyhive/WP-Property-Hive-Home-Reports-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.8 =
+* Added new 'Home Report' Elementor widget so button can be placed on property page if building template in Elementor
+* Declared support for WordPress 6.6.1

 = 1.0.7 =
 * Import home reports from RTDF imports where the sent as brochures with the caption 'Home Report'